Half Term SORTED!

 Legoland’s Brick or Treat has been going for years but new for 2018 are the Brick or Treat Halloween Trail (find the missing potion ingredients round the park to win a treat), the Spooky Hill Train plus a Halloween themed Lego Mosaic.
-There’s also a monster disco, rides, shows and fireworks displays with exploding lego bricks (or so it seems when you wear the special specs).
+There’s also a monster disco, rides, shows and fireworks displays with exploding lego bricks (or so it seems when you wear the special specs) on 20, 21, 26, 27 Oct and 2 Nov.
 Take my top tip and start at the back of the park and make your way forward – you’ll miss the most monstrous queues, trust me.

 If you have dinosaur-mad kids (7+), then take them along to hear biologist, TV scientist and teaching fellow, Ben Garrod, as he travels back 66 million years.
 Dr Garrod presented Attenborough and the Giant Dinosaur, has had his own series on BBC 4 The Secret of Bones and regularly pops up on The One Show so he knows his onions when it comes to bones (yeah baby, mixed metaphors, so sue me!).
 His educational talks aren’t dry monologues – he likes to involve the audience and apparently enjoys pitting the knowledge of unwitting parents against their far more knowledgable kids.
 Do you know which dinosaur had ginger feathers or which cooed like a pigeon?(No?
 Me neither).
 If you want to encourage your little ones towards a career in science and palaeontology or just need to find something to fill the half term week, then this looks great fun.
 There’s the added bonus of being in the Natural History Museum with its skeletons and stuffed animals and the Pitt Rivers for some shrunken skulls and creepy masks.